-Almost exactly a year ago, Ma’Khia Bryant went down in history as another “black victim” of police brutality.
+Almost exactly a year ago, Ma’Khia Bryant went down in history as another black victim of police brutality.
 Only, that’s not the real story.

 It was just another day on the job when Officer Nicholas Reardon showed up at a cat fight.
 Several videos show Bryant fighting with another girl when she pulls out a knife and aims for the head or throat of her intended victim.
 Reardon pulled out his gun and shot her four times.

-The shooting spread like wild fire.
-Thus, the Justice Department started an investigation aimed at Ohio law enforcement.
+Ultimately, the Justice Department started an investigation aimed at Ohio law enforcement.
 Tensions brewed, and even the foster care system was called into question.
 The blame game was blistering.
 The media skewed the event as a racist move from the Ohio officer.

 In the disturbing video, one bystander can be heard saying: “No!
 You ain’t shoot my f—ing baby!”

 “Are you f—ing serious?” the man, who was not identified, is heard screaming.
 “You shot my baby.
 Are you f—ing kidding me?
 Are you f—ing serious?”

 “She had a knife,” Reardon is heard saying.
 “She just went at her.”

 “She’s a f—ing kid, man,” the man responds.
 “Man, are you stupid?
 A f—ing kid?”

 Ironically, this shooting went down on the exact day Derek Chauvin was convicted of killing George Floyd by kneeling on his neck.
 As such, many people worried that Reardon would be compared to Chauvin, and his actions taken out of context.